phetsims/qa/documentation/accessibility-bugs.md

 #### 1.4.1: Safari Bugs

 * When closing a dialog with “escape” while the virtual cursor is on a list item, focus might not return to the Keyboard Help button in the navigation bar.
 See https://github.com/phetsims/ohms-law/issues/114.
+A user setting fixes this.
 * When using VoiceOver and the “Increment” feature on a slider (ctrl+option+spacebar), VoiceOver will sometimes read the previous aria-valuetext instead of the new one.
 See https://github.com/phetsims/a11y-research/issues/36.
 * VoiceOver doesn’t interrupt alerts as aggressively as some other AT, so older alerts might queue and be read one after